Ahmed Raza Khan Barelvi: Al Daulatul Makkiya Bil Madatul Ghaibiya

-Beliefs
+Religious views

-Khan saw an intellectual and moral decline of Muslims in British India.
+Khan saw a decline of Sufism amongst Muslims in British India.
 His movement was a mass movement, defending popular Sufism, which grew in response to the influence of the Deobandi movement in South Asia and the Wahhabi movement elsewhere.

-Imam Ahmed Raza Khan supported Tawassul, Mawlid, Muhammad's awareness of complete knowledge of the unseen, and other practices which were opposed by Salafis and Deobandis.
+Imam Ahmed Raza Khan supported Tawassul, Mawlid, Prophet Muhammad's awareness of complete knowledge of the unseen, and other practices which were opposed by Wahhabis/Salafis and Deobandis.

+Prophet Muhammad

-In this context he supported the following beliefs:
+In this contrast to the beliefs of the Deobandis and Wahhabis, Ahmed Raza Khan supported the following beliefs: